camunda/camunda-docs/docs/apis-clients/console-api-reference.md

 For all requests, include the access token for Cloud API in the Authorization header: `authorization:Bearer ${TOKEN}`.

 :::note
-A detailed API description can be found [here](https://console.cloud.camunda.io/customer-api/openapi/docs/#/).
+A detailed API description can be found [here](https://console.cloud.camunda.io/customer-api/openapi/docs/#/) via Swagger.
+With a valid access token, this offers an interactive API experience against your Camunda Platform 8 cluster.
 :::

 ## Cloud API management